 Derivatives Risk.
 Some Underlying ETFs may use derivative instruments.
 The value of these instruments derives from the value of an underlying asset, currency or index.
 Investments in these Underlying ETFs may involve the risk that the value of derivatives may rise or fall more rapidly than other investments, and the risk that an Underlying ETF may lose more than the amount invested in the derivative instrument in the first place.
-Derivative contract may fail to meet their obligations, which could cause losses.
+Derivative instruments also involve the risk that other parties to the derivative contract may fail to meet their obligations, which could cause losses.

 Non-Diversification Risk.
 The Portfolio is non-diversified under the Investment Company Act of 1940.
-In addition, the Underlying ETFs in which the Portfolio invests may also be nondiversified.
-This means that the Portfolio and Underlying ETFs have the ability to take larger positions in a smaller number of issuers than a Portfolio or Underlying ETF that is classified as "diversified."
+In addition, the Underlying ETFs in which the Portfolio invests may also be non-diversified.
+This means that the Portfolio and Underlying ETFs have the ability to take larger positions in a smaller number of issuers than a Portfolio or Underlying ETF that is classified as

+"diversified."
 Therefore, the value of the Portfolio's shares may be volatile and fluctuate more than shares of a diversified fund that invests in a broader range of securities.